What is psychological health continuum and how does it affect performance?

 Chart Above Adapted from: National Defense and the Canadian Armed Forces: Road to Mental Readiness (R2MR) as well as Mental Health Commission of Canada: The Working Mind Mental Health Continuum

 Helping employees/members to access early intervention/care when they are psychologically strained as well as to take the actions necessary to strengthen their psychological resiliency and ability to cope is essential to the maintenance of their daily productivity and wellness.
 This is especially critical in times when the stressors and problems in their life are becoming difficult to handle and are starting to interfere with their personal or professional effectiveness.
 There are some essential initiatives that an organization can take to mitigate psychological hazards and risks, prevent psychological injury as well as promote psychologically wellness and productivity among employees/members.
 These include but not limited to having a corporate strategy for psychological wellness and safety, management and employee training, psychological wellness and safety sensitive policies and processes as well as effective psychological strain/injury/illness care, case management, and return-to-work programs.
-To find more about, please visit our Ensuring Workplace Psychological Safety and Wellness page.
+To find more about, please visit our Ensuring Workplace Psychological Safety and Wellness page or contact Insight Psychological today.